The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Executive Sponsorship & Governance: Assess their strategy for embedding the change.
 Present a scenario: “We have multiple business divisions with competing priorities.
 How would you recommend structuring a data council and engaging our executive sponsors to ensure alignment and sustained adoption?”

-Key Takeaway: A top-tier data engineering partner understands that their job isn’t finished when the last pipeline runs successfully.
-They must also be change agents who can bridge the gap between IT and the business, ensuring the tools they build become ingrained in the company’s decision-making fabric.
-Look for evidence of specific adoption rates, training completion metrics, and a repeatable framework for managing organizational change.
+Key Takeaway: A top-tier data engineering partner knows the job isn’t finished when the last pipeline runs successfully.
+They act as change agents bridging IT and the business, so the tools they build actually get used in day-to-day decisions.
+Look for specific adoption rates, training completion metrics, and a repeatable change process.

 Evidence to Request and Questions to Ask